soft-networks/lsystem/readme.md

 ### Scripts to get going

-- `npm run start-parser`: Runs the parser on a variety of inputs, showing outputs
 - `npm run start-lsystem`: Runs the lsystem on a basic string, iterates it
+- `npm run start-parser`: Runs the parser on a variety of inputs, showing outputs from Parser
+- `npm run start-grammar`: Runs the grammar on a variety of inputs, showing outputs from Nearley
 - `npm run test`: Runs test with jest.
 - `npm watch`: Runs typescript (tsc) in watch mode.